spiralWhat is radiation and

 fundamental forces | radiation | atomic decay | light | atoms | a spectrum | ecology

-The Electro-Weak and strong nuclear forces –two of the three fundamental unversal forces– give rise to energy
+The Electro-weak and strong nuclear forcestwo of the three fundamental universal forces that give rise to energy – are very different from gravity.

 radiation

-We call this emission of energy, radiation.
-Photons are this radiation.
+We call this emission of nuclear energy, radiation.

 Hydrogen atom: the proton (+) and the electron (-) exchange a photon, the frequency of which we can read as the hydrogen atoms' spectrum.